Certificate III in Health Services Assistance

 View the indicative timetable and study expectations for students commencing study in:

-* Please note: Adjustments to the delivery mode may occur while COVID-19 restrictions remain in place.
-Theory sessions will move to an online delivery depending upon government restrictions and community expectations.
+- Adjustments to the delivery mode may occur while COVID-19 restrictions remain in place.
+Theory sessions may move to an online delivery depending upon government restrictions and community expectations.

 This qualification comprises 15 units in total, including 7 core units and 8 elective units.